 There are a few potential limitations associated with this study.
 The first is regarding how the data was originally compiled.
 As metrics such as incidence and mortality rate of COVID-19 from each state were obtained from their respective government websites, and not a central agency, it is possible that different biases may have influenced how each state classified a "COVID-19-related death" and also how truthful they were when releasing the data.
-For example, in New York it was discovered that the then Governor had significantly understated the extent of COVID-19 related deaths in nursing homes.32 This led to a vast overestimation of the success of the state of New York in controlling the spread of infection in the early stages.
-Unfortunately, COVID-19 had been politicized by both the Democratic and Republican parties, and with the looming 2020 presidential election, it is conceivable that politics played a role in the perception and tracking of COVID-19 across various states.
+For example, in New York it was discovered that then Governor Andrew Cuomo had significantly understated the extent of COVID-19 related deaths in nursing homes.32 This led to a vast overestimation of how successful the state of New York was in controlling the spread of infection in the early stages.
+Unfortunately, COVID-19 had been politicized by both the Democratic and Republican parties, and with the looming 2020 presidential election it is not inconceivable that politics played a role in the perception and tracking of COVID-19 across various states.
 The second limitation observed concerns the sample size.
-Only 6 U.S. states out of 50 were chosen and acted as surrogates for their respective case rate categories, which could be viewed as too small for an adequate sample size.
+Only 6 U.S. states out of

+50 were chosen and acted as surrogates for their respective case rate categories, which could be viewed as too small for an adequate sample size.
 Various regional and geographic factors of these surrogates could also impact the overall data.
 For instance, populations of certain states may experience a differing prevalence of illnesses than others, such as cardiomyopathies, coronary heart disease, heart failure, hypertension, obesity, sickle cell anemia, diabetes, etc., all of which have a significant comorbidity with COVID-19.
 This would result in these states also seeing a higher COVID-19 case fatality rate, causing them to potentially misrepresent their case rate category.
-Finally, as mentioned previously, it is difficult to gauge the extent to which the enforced protocols were actually effective.
+Finally, as mentioned previously it is difficult to gauge the extent to how well enforced the protocols actually were.
 Recommendations of the CDC and local and state agencies were not uniformly embraced by the American people, making it difficult to properly gauge the effectiveness of the safety protocols across different states.